iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > No one is getting codes from the department of health so this app is useless<br> :date: __2020-12-28 14:41:38__

 > Scans contacts and Bluetooth to track and count other people around you to find people who violate the unconstitutional gathering limits mandate by gov wolf.<br> :date: __2020-12-26 02:47:16__

-> Remove this app if you are experiencing distortion when connected via bluetooth to your car.
-Awful app that caused so much distortion when talking on the phone when connected to my car or any bluetooth speaker.<br> :date: __2020-12-23 23:09:37__

-> It does not even work I'm Also being told That our State Govrment Can spy through this app since this app came out I feel good With all my symptoms<br> :date: __2020-12-23 00:55:46__

-> Not helpful in anyway<br> :date: __2020-12-21 21:20:59__